Craniosacral treatment for Jaw Pain and TMDJ

 Comprehensive Care Package for TMJ Dysfunction and Pain

 For people with long-standing, moderate to severe pain and symptoms, I highly recommend a course of treatment.
-This area of the body is highly dynamic yet also informed by layers of habits formed very early.
+This area of the body is highly dynamic , and also informed by layers of habits formed very early in life.
 We need time to contact as many layers as we can to impart possibilities of ease in function.

 Rosewater TMJ and Jaw Treatment

 All of this work is a cooperative effort; that is, nothing is forced.
 Your needs and comfort are important and your feedback is vital to safe, gentle, profound results.
 We will work together to follow the cues given by your body with curiosity and respect.
-I provide your physical structures with what we could call "conversations" or "experiments" that allow your nervous system to regain possibilities and ease.
+I provide your physical structures with "conversations" or "experiments" that allow your nervous system to regain possibilities and ease.

 Sample Treatment A